VoldemarRedSun/Job_recommend_service/README.md

 # ML job recommendation service on FastApi

-This service recommends according to your competencies the most suitable profession for you, the skills that are relevant to it and a list of suitable vacancies (the database of vacancies was collected by parsing with hh.ru )
+This service recommends according to your competencies the most suitable profession for you, the skills that are relevant to it and a list of suitable vacancies (the database of vacancies was collected by parsing with hh.ru).
+To solve the problem of the recommendation, the following thematic modeling models were used:
+ - __Latent Dirichlet Allocation (LDA)__
+ - __Non-negative matrix factorization (NMF)__

+The problem of salary prediction was also solved using the __CatBoostRegressor__ model.
 ## Local development

 ```bash